Danychr1/-VProfile-Project-Setup-LOCAL-/README.md

 # Project II - VProfile Project Setup [LOCAL]
 # I.) Project Setup
 * About the Project
 The VProfile project is focused on building a multi-tier web application stack that runs seamlessly on your laptop or desktop.
 It serves as a foundational step, laying the groundwork for upcoming projects.
-The goal is to simplify the process of setting up and managing local development environments, ensuring a smoother and more efficient workflow.
+The goal is to simplify setting up and managing local development environments, ensuring a smoother and more efficient workflow.

 # Scenario: Working on a Project
 This project brings together several key services to create a functional runtime environment: